apache/couchdb/src/couch_jobs/README.md

    packing and unpacking, reading ranges and also managing transaction objects.

  * `couch_jobs_pending`: This module implements the pending jobs queue.
-These functions could all go in `couch_jobs_fdb` but the implemention was fairly self-contained, with its own private helper functions, so it made sense to move to a separate module.
+These functions could all go in `couch_jobs_fdb` but the implementation was fairly self-contained, with its own private helper functions, so it made sense to move to a separate module.